TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 pancake coil vs. wrapped coil for bar end heating [Cole]

 The project shall be able to induce surface eddy currents and produce internal heating.
 The OMEO SK-IH18G23T induction cooker achieves this by utilizing is a pancake coil configuration that rest flat against the part being heated.
-This configuration would be sufficient but not very efficient in order to heat circular bar stock.
-If the circular bar stock is laid flat on its end heated utilizing bar end heating, the end heated would heat much faster than the opposite end.
-More efficient bar end heating operates by wrapping around the length of the circular bar stock.
+This configuration would be sufficient but not very efficient in order to heat circular bar stock due to wide range of heating behaviors pancake coils may produce [22].
+More efficient coil configurations for induction heating are achieved by wrapping around the length of the circular bar stock [22].
 Wrapping around the length of the bar stock ensures magnetic isolation is obtained to a reasonable level and produces much more efficient heating.
 The team shall produce a simple wrap around coil utilizing copper that shall interface directly with the controller.

 Microcontroller and PCB stuff which one [Dow] and [John]